charliedevelopment/vagrant-craft-environment/README.md

 	/config - Craft configuration.
 	/html - The public web root folder.
 	/modules - Custom YII modules for Craft.
-	/storage - Data storage directory for Craft and its plugins.
+	/storage - Data storage folder for Craft and its plugins.
-	/templates - Craft template directory.
+	/templates - Craft template folder.
 	/vendor - Installed composer packages.
 	.env - Environment configuration, not committed, this is where credentials and the like go. composer.json - Composer configuration for the entire Craft package, including installed plugins.